 What does the EMT-Basic Original training course involve?

 Our EMT training course, which is offered throughout the New York City area including Brooklyn, Manhattan, and Bronx, includes a mixture of practical and lecture-based instruction.
 Students will be required to demonstrate competence in practical skills as well as on written examinations.
-In addition, each student will complete a 12-hour rotation in a hospital emergency room.
+In addition, each student will complete 10 patient contacts in a clinical setting.

 Students who successfully complete all course requirements will take the NYS EMT-Basic Certification exams.